 Many people experience digestive and health problems caused by eating gluten or wheat.
-If you or your child is experiencing an intolerance to gluten or wheat, there are three different medical conditions that could explain what’s going on: wheat allergy, celiac disease, or non-celiac gluten sensitivity.
+If you or your child is experiencing an intolerance to gluten or wheat, there are three different medical conditions that could explain what’s going on: celiac disease, wheat allergy, or non-celiac gluten sensitivity (NCGS).

-Gluten is a protein that is found in wheat, barley, and rye.
-Wheat is a grain most commonly found in breads, pastas, and cereal.
+Gluten is a protein in wheat, barley, and rye.
+Wheat is a grain used as an ingredient in breads, pastas, and cereal.
 Wheat often appears in foods like soups and salad dressings as well.
 Barley is commonly found in beer and in foods containing malt.
 Rye is most often found in rye bread, rye beer, and some cereals.

-Keep reading to learn the common symptoms and causes of wheat allergy, celiac disease, or non-celiac gluten sensitivity so that you can begin to understand which of the conditions you might have.
+Keep reading to learn the common symptoms and causes of celiac disease, wheat allergy, or NCGS so that you can begin to understand which of these conditions you might have.

 Wheat is one of the top eight food allergens in the United States.
 A wheat allergy is an immune response to any of the proteins present in wheat, including but not limited to gluten.
 It’s most common in children.
-About 65 percent of children with a wheat allergy outgrow it by the time they are 12.
+Around 65 percent of children with a wheat allergy outgrow it by the age of 12.

 Symptoms of wheat allergy include: